 - Do not carry bulky luggage for long periods of time.
-When possible, use the airline's baggage claim service when traveling with heavier items.
+When possible, use the airline's baggage service when traveling with heavier items.

 - Carry pieces in both of your hands rather than one hand off to the side.
 This can decrease stress to the spine.
 Less weight on any one arm can also reduce the risk of developing "suitcase elbow," a chronic condition similar to "tennis elbow."

 - When placing luggage in an overhead compartment, first lift it onto the top of the seat.
-Placed your hands on the left and right sides of the suitcase and lift it up.
+Place your hands on the left and right sides of the suitcase and lift it up.
 If your luggage has wheels, make sure the wheel-side is set in the compartment first.
 Once wheels are inside, put one hand atop the luggage and push it to the back of the compartment.
 To remove the luggage, reverse this process.

 - When using a backpack, make sure it has two padded and adjustable shoulder straps to equally balance the weight.
 Choose a backpack with several compartments to secure various-sized items, packing the heavier things low and towards the center.
 Slinging a backpack over one shoulder does not allow weight to be distributed evenly.
 This can cause muscle strain.